Tamara Tatham: Coaching career

 In April 2021, Tatum was named the head coach of the Varsity Blues women's basketball program at the University of Toronto.
 She had been named the assistant coach since June 2017 and became the interim head coach in 2020 after the retirement of Michèle Bélanger.
 After nationwide search, the school concluded that the two-time Olympian should be named as the head coach.

+In May 2024, U of T announced that she would not be continuing as women's basketball head coach, and was leaving the university.